Planning Overlays and Residential Property Development – Developer Explains

 Its purpose is to set appropriate conditions around finished floor levels which address the flood risk potential of a site.

-The key as a dual occupancy or townhouse builder or developer is to be aware of the overlay ahead of time so, and expected costs related to complying with the conditions set out can be factored into your feasibility.
+The key as a dual occupancy or townhouse builder or developer is to be aware of the overlay ahead of time so, that expected costs related to complying with the conditions set out can be factored into your feasibility.

 We recently completed a project that we picked up off a client mid-way after they were experiencing all sorts of issues related to potential flooding.